-25.1 It is compulsory that cars do not exceed an exhaust noise level measured and set as per SAES Appendix C were stated in an events regulation.
-Silencers are not compulsory fitment.
+25.1 It is compulsory that cars do not exceed an exhaust noise level measured and set as per SAES Appendix C. Silencers are not compulsory fitment.

 26. Tow Straps

 26.1 All cars must be fitted with front and rear tow hooks or straps.
 Should a tow point not be available during a recovery the recovery crew will attach their towing equipment to any convenient point on a car and any ensuing damage will be for the responsibility of the entrant.